Multitenancy: Cost savings

 Multitenancy allows for cost savings over and above the basic economies of scale achievable from consolidating IT resources into a single operation.
 An application instance usually incurs a certain amount of memory and processing overhead which can be substantial when multiplied by many customers, especially if the customers are small.
 Multitenancy reduces this overhead by spreading it over many customers.
 Further cost savings may come from licensing costs of the underlying software (such as operating systems and database management systems).
 Put crudely, if you can run everything on a single software instance, you only have to buy one software license.

 The cost savings can be eclipsed by the difficulty of scaling the single instance as demand grows - increasing the performance of the instance on a single server can only be done by buying faster hardware, such as fast CPUs, more memory, and faster disk systems, and typically these costs grow faster than if the load was split between multiple servers with roughly the same aggregate capacity.
-In addition, development of multitenant systems is more complex, and security testing is more stringent owing to the fact that multiple customers' data is being commingled.
+In addition, development of multitenant systems is more complex, and security testing is more stringent because multiple customers' data is being commingled.

-Data aggregation/data mining

-One of the most compelling reasons for vendors/ISVs to utilize multitenancy is for the inherent data aggregation benefits.
-Instead of collecting data from multiple data sources, with potentially different database schemas, all data for all customers is stored in a single database schema.
-Thus, running queries across customers, mining data, and looking for trends is much simpler.
-This reason is probably overhyped as one of the core multitenancy requirements is the need to prevent Service Provider access to customer (tenant) information.
-Further, it is common to separate the operational database from the mining database (usually because of different workload characteristics), thus weakening the argument even more.